Fearrington Golf Club – Rules and Practices

 Search for Lost Ball

 To avoid slow play the search time for a lost ball should not exceed three minutes.
-If a ball is lost in leaves on a fairway or 1st/2nd cut rough areas where it would fully expect to be found, the player (with the agreement of all golfers in the group) may drop a ball with no penalty where it was deemed lost.
-This does not include deep rough or woods.
+If a ball is lost on a fairway or 1st/2nd cut rough areas where it was fully expected to have been found, the player (with the agreement of all golfers in the group) may drop a ball with no penalty where it was deemed lost.
+This does not include native areas or woods, where the ball is dropped with a one stroke penalty.
 This applies year around.

 Taking Relief from an Embedded Lie (frequently a problem on a wet course)